zakharsmirnoff/charm-query/README.md

 So, basically you will always get a json with data, source (can be either "generated", "db" or "manual") and query

 ### Quickstart:
+- Clone the repo
-- You need to set environment variables in .env file:
+- Set environment variables in .env file:
 ```text
 OPENAI_API_KEY=<your openai_key>
 DB_PATH=<connection string to your db>